Silver overlay: Marks

 The La Pierre Manufacturing Company also sued special marks.
 It was established by Frank H. La Pierre in 1885, and headquartered at 18 East 14th Street, NY.
 It relocated its offices to Newark, NJ before its incorporation in 1895.
-Their special marks appear on their silver overlay item such as hollowware and novelty items.
+Their special marks appear on their silver overlay items such as hollowware and novelty items.

-The Rockwell Silver Company established in Meriden, CT around 1905 created a number designs which featured silver overlay, however they were merged with Silver City Glass Company in 1978, so even though they have done extensive work, there are no unique marks associated with the company.
+The Rockwell Silver Company established in Meriden, CT around 1905 created a number of designs that featured silver overlay, however, they were merged with Silver City Glass Company in 1978, so even though they have done extensive work, there are no unique marks associated with the company.